 Will using listing software affect my eBay account standing?

-Listing software uses eBay's official API endpoints, the same ones eBay's own developer programme documents.
+Listing software uses eBay's official API endpoints, the same ones eBay's own developer program documents.
 The thing that affects account standing is operational quality — late dispatch, stock-outs, and unresolved cases.
 Good listing software actually improves account standing because it prevents the metric breaches that come from manual workflow gaps.
 Ecomli's stock sync exists specifically to keep dispatch and defect metrics clean.

 Can I use listing software for cross-border supplier feeds?

 Yes — and this is where most tools quietly fall over.
-Cross-border feeds need handling time padding (your eBay handling time has to account for supplier dispatch), currency normalisation, and shipping cost calculation that respects supplier-side carriers.
+Cross-border feeds need handling time padding (your eBay handling time has to account for supplier dispatch), currency normalization, and shipping cost calculation that respects supplier-side carriers.
 Ecomli handles all three by default and lets you set per-supplier handling time profiles.

 How much should I budget per month?